aetperf/aetperf.github.io/_posts/WP_2022-09-22-Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.md

-# Download some benchmark road networks for Shortest Paths algorithms

 **Updated** September 26, 2022 bugfix

 The goal of this Python notebook is to download and prepare a suite of benchmark networks for some shortest path algorithms.
 We would like to experiment with some simple directed graphs with non-negative weights.
 We are specially interested in road networks.